kirbyjp/Geometry-dependent-virtual-photon-behavior/abstract.md

 This project is intentionally low cost and accessible.
 Contributions of experimental data, alternative geometries, and theoretical modeling are welcome.
 If you run experiments, please upload processed maps and a short methods note to the repository so others can compare results.

 **Contact and citation**
-If you use this work, cite as: J. [LastName], “Geometry‑dependent virtual photon behavior,” 2026.
+If you use this work, cite as: John Kirby, “Geometry‑dependent virtual photon behavior,” 2026.
 Include arXiv or DOI when available.

 ---

 ## License and metadata

 **License**
 MIT License recommended.

 **Keywords**
-evanescent, Goos‑Hanchen, Casimir‑analog, microwave, near‑field, virtual‑photon, boundary‑conditions
+evanescent, Goos–Hänchen, Casimir‑analog, microwave, near‑field, virtual‑photon, boundary‑conditions

 ---

-## Suggested next steps
-- Add `manuscript.tex` (or `manuscript.md`) with the full LaTeX skeleton and sections.
-- Add `figures/` with the composite and tilted schematics.
-- Add `analysis/` with example Python scripts to fit \(\kappa(x)\) and compute \(d(x)\).
-- Prepare an arXiv submission using the manuscript file and figures.